eoinkelly/notes/networking/dns/dns.md

         * Name: `_{service}._{proto}.{name}.`
         * Record data: `{TTL} {class} {SRV} {priority} {weight} {port} {target}.`
 * ALIAS
-    * depends a lot on the authoritive server
+    * depends a lot on the authoritive server - not an official part of DNS spec
-    * these look like `A` records to the querying client
+    * these look like `A` records to the querying client so the authtoritive name server **must be able to resolve them to an IP address** because that is what it needs to return to queries
     * Fields
         * Name: `$ORIGIN`
         * Record data: `ALIAS some-elb-yoke.ap-southeast-2.elb.amazonaws.com.`